-Windows diagnostic policy service is a service built by Microsoft Corporation inbuilt into the Windows operating system.
-The diagnostic policy enables users to troubleshoot problems related to Windows components, and find an appropriate solution.
+Microsoft Corporation built the Windows diagnostic policy service and inbuilt it into the Windows operating system.
+The diagnostic policy enables users to troubleshoot problems related to Windows components and find an appropriate solution.
 There have been a few cases where the Windows Diagnostic Policy Service is Not Running.
 So here is a guide to fix it.

-2 Steps to Solve Windows Diagnostic Policy Service is Not Running Error
+2 Steps to Solve Windows Diagnostic Policy Service Is Not Running Error

-There is also a shortcut key, that is ‘Windows + Q’ that directly opens the search bar in Windows 7 and there you can type cmd.
-Remember, you have to open is at Administrator, hence, right click on the cmd icon and click on ‘Run as admin‘ option.
+There is also a shortcut key, ‘Windows + Q,’ that directly opens the search bar in Windows 7, and there you can type cmd.
+Remember, you have to open it at Administrator; hence, right-click on the cmd icon and click on the ‘Run as admin‘ option.

 - When the command prompt windows are open, you need to run these two commands in the given sequence: